 - Keep Weight Down – Being overweight makes the body and all of its various components work harder because the extra fat is a burden.
 The higher your body mass, the more difficult it becomes to manage your lymphedema.
 It’s also true that people with unhealthy body masses are more prone to lymphedema.

 - Clean Up Your Diet – your lymphatic system copes better with lots of fresh vegetables and fruits, lean and unprocessed organic meats, herbal teas.
 Get processed foods and artificially sweetened drinks out of your diet – too many chemicals cause your lymphatic system to work that much harder.
 Reduce salt intake because salt makes you retain fluids that much easier.
 Probiotics are helpful to keep friendly bacteria in the intestines thriving, support the immune system, and aid in toxin removal.
 An excellent book to buy would be Healing Diet: A Total Health Program to Purify Your Lymph System and Reduce the Risk of Heart Disease, Arthritis, and Cancer by Dr Gerard Lemole.

-- Freshly Ground Flaxseed – highly anti-inflammatory, is a natural blood thinner, which also helps lymphatic fluid to flow better.
+- Freshly Ground Flaxseed – a great natural anti-inflammatory, flaxseed is also a gentle blood thinner, which helps lymphatic fluid to flow better.

 - Elevation – simply elevating the affected limb can be helpful.

 - Anti-inflammatory Essential Oils – see my article Good Massage Oil Recipe for Lymphedema.

 - Lymphedema Pump – a specialized piece of equipment that plugs in, has a pneumatic pump which gently compresses the affected limb and helps to improve lymphatic flow.
 Just “google” the words lymphedema pump and you’ll get quite a few manufacturers’ websites.